CopilotKit/CopilotKit/README.md

   <br/>

   <strong>
     CopilotKit is the open-source framework for integrating powerful AI Copilots into any application.
-Easily implement custom AI Chatbots, AI Agents, AI Textareas, and more.
+CopilotKit enables seamless AI integration into apps, offering interactive components such as AI-powered chat popups, autocompletions, and smart suggestions.
+It’s built for ease of use and flexibility in interacting with your app’s state.
   </strong>
 </div>